CoreyYuile/Mobile-Game-Development/README.md

 The game developed is a idle / offline farming game made within Unity 6000.0.58f2.
 The genre is hyper-casual and theme was low-poly modern farms.
 The minimum Android API level to run this game is 23+, and target SDK is 36.

+The usage of AI was only ever used in this project for debugging purposes, such as explaining why a failed implementation would not work and giving suggestions (but never code) about documentation and concepts to look into to get the implementation working - which would only be used as a fallback option for if I ran out of ideas on how to get a feature working (usually trying around 3-5 different attempts before asking for debugging help).
+It was also used to briefly explain a few advanced concepts seen in tutorials and research to help aid understanding.
+AI was never used to generate code or assets, and was explicitally prompted to avoid generating code within its responses.
+Likewise AI generated code was not used within the creation of this project.

 There is also a video included in the .zip folder uploaded to Moodle that will explain specifically Frameworks and Mobile Features.

 If you have any inquiries please contact me!